isomerpages/moe-acsi/_sports-and-games/Canoeing/Canoeing.md

 Overall Teacher-In-Charge, Canoeing

   * * *

+Updated on 23rd May 2025)

+The results of the National Inter-Schools Dragon Boat Championships are as follows:
+‘A’ Division – 1st
+‘B’ Division – 2nd &amp; 4th
+‘C’ Division – 1st &amp; 2nd

+* * *

+(Updated on 23rd April 2025)

+The results are as follows:
+Boys
+‘A’ Division – 2nd
+‘B’ Division – 1st
+‘C’ Division – 1st

+Girls
+‘A’ Division – 4th

+  * * *

 (Updated on 24th May 2024)

 The results of the National Inter-Schools Dragon Boat Championships are as follows: